nixworks/public/news/2010/06/24/index.md

 ##### United Nations
 ### [U.N.
 Secretary General Ban Ki-moon states as "illegal and unhelpful" the plan to demolish Palestinian homes in East Jerusalem to make way for a tourist park. ](/news/2010/06/24/u-n-secretary-general-ban-ki-moon-states-as-illegal-and-unhelpful-the-plan-to-demolish-palestinian-homes-in-east-jerusalem-to-make-way-fo.md)
-_Context: Palestinian, tourist park, Ban Ki-moon, United Nations, Secretary General of the United Nations, East Jerusalem_
+_Context: Secretary General of the United Nations, Palestinian, tourist park, United Nations, Ban Ki-moon, East Jerusalem_

 ##### United Nations Relief and Works Agency for Palestine Refugees in the Near East
 ### [United Nations Relief and Works Agency for Palestine Refugees in the Near East commissioner-general Filippo Grandi questions the fine print of Israel's promise to ease its blockade on Gaza, citing parts which are unclear and saying it is "urgent, because the conditions are very bad on the ground". ](/news/2010/06/24/united-nations-relief-and-works-agency-for-palestine-refugees-in-the-near-east-commissioner-general-filippo-grandi-questions-the-fine-print.md)
-_Context: Israel, United Nations Relief and Works Agency for Palestine Refugees in the Near East, Gaza Strip, fine print, Filippo Grandi_
+_Context: Israel, United Nations Relief and Works Agency for Palestine Refugees in the Near East, Filippo Grandi, Gaza Strip, fine print_

 ##### Philippine
 ### [Hooded gunmen kill 4 commuters in Philippines. ](/news/2010/06/24/hooded-gunmen-kill-4-commuters-in-philippines.md)